 |Team||Scuderia Toro Rosso|

-While Toro Rosso may be regarded as Red Bull’s ‘second team’ it has, in line with Formula OneTM regulations, remained a ‘true constructor’, with design, development and production facilities independent of its sister team.
-In recent years, the team used Ferrari power units, rather than Red Bull’s Renault engines.
-This year for the first time the team will use similar Renault Sport Energy, turbocharged V6 hybrid power trains although the final cars remain engineered to different specifications and design philosophies.
+While Toro Rosso may be regarded as Red Bull’s ‘second team’ it has, in line with Formula One regulations, remained a ‘true constructor’, with design, development and production facilities independent of its sister team.
+In recent years, the team used Ferrari power units, rather than Red Bull’s Renault engines, but it has switched back to the French manufacturer for 2017.